astaylor92/astaylor92.github.io/docs/_portfolio/beer-classification.md

 ## Context

 I don't know much about beer, but I like it.
 I was poking around at beer data and came across a pretty clean dataset on Kaggle with flavor and aroma profiles, along with the beer source information (name, type, brewery).
-It got me wondering, how easy is it to mathematically tell different beer style apart?
+It got me wondering, how easy is it to mathematically tell different beer styles apart?

 Some are clearly different (an IPA vs a light lager, for example), and others are not (like a porter and a stout).
 Maybe machine learning can do better than I would, especially after a few.